-If during 2008 the taxpayer was a living donor who donated one or more organs to another person for human organ transplantation, then include unreimbursed expenses incurred for travel, lodging, and lost wages up to a maximum of \$10,000.
-This subtraction is limited to once during a lifetime.
+If during 2010 the taxpayer was a living donor who donated one or more organs to another person for human organ transplantation, then include unreimbursed expenses incurred for travel, lodging, and lost wages up to a maximum of \$10,000.
+This subtraction can only be used once during a lifetime.